mockoon/mockoon.com/content/docs/latest/mockoon-cloud/web-application.md

 The web application is always running the latest version of Mockoon.
 You don't need to worry about updating it, as it will always be up to date with the latest features and improvements.

 Similarly to the desktop application, the web application will automatically migrate your data to the latest version when you log in.
-You don't need to worry about data migration or compatibility issues, as everything is handled seamlessly in the background.
+You don't need to worry about data migration or compatibility issues, unless you are using both the desktop application and the web application.
+In this case, we recommend checking the [migration guide](docs:mockoon-cloud/data-synchronization-team-collaboration#major-versions-migrations) for more information on how to handle potential issues.